junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 The overall Verdict may be dependent on the Appraisal Policy of the Lead Verifier.

+In certain topologies, it is possible that only the Composite Evidence is Signed to provide the overall integrity, while the individual sub-Attester Evidence (example Evidence 1) is not protected.
+In such cases, the Lead Verifer upon processing of Composite Evidence produce an Attestation Result first, stash the sub-Attester Evidence (example Evidence 1) as unprocessed Evidence, sign the AR and send it to it Verifier (example Verifier 1).

 ### Verifier for sub-Attester

 The role of a sub-Attester Verifier is to receive sub-Attester Evidence from the lead Verifier and produce Attestation Results to the Lead Verifier.

 ### Trust Relationships

 It is important that the individual sub-Attester Attestation Results needs to have security to prevent any man in the middle attacks.
-Hence it is important that each sub-Attester Attestation Results be signed by the individual Verifiers.
+Hence it is important that each sub-Attester Attestation Results MUST be signed by the individual Verifiers.

 The Trust Anchors for the sub-Attester Verifiers MUST be present in the Lead Verifier Database.
-Each individual sub-Attester Attestation Results are signed by sub-Attester Verifier.
-The Lead Verifier will verify the signature on the sub-Attester Attestation Results and once Verified, appends each results to the overall AR.
-Once all sub-Attester Appraisal process is complete, the overall Attestation Results is produced which is signed by the Lead Verifier.
+The Lead Verifier MUST verify the signature on the sub-Attester Attestation Results prior to processing it.

+Once all sub-Attester Appraisal process is complete, the overall Attestation Results are produced.
+The Lead verifier may apply its own policies and also add extra claims as part of its appraisal.

 In a particular deployment scenario it is possible that the received sub-Attester Results are just appended and the entire envelope signed by the Lead Verifier.
 A Relying Party may then choose to verify individual Verifier results, based on its Appraisal Policy for Attestation Results.